countr/website/src/pages/privacy.md

   * Guild IDs and guild information that is publicly available;
   * User IDs and user information that is publicly available.

+By being in a server that has the Bot in it, you agree that it may listen for Discord bot tokens for the sole purpose of resetting them in order to prevent malicious use of the token, recognising that it is a key for authorisation.
+This information is not stored permanently.

 When interacting with our Website(s) (\*.countr.xyz, \*.countr.pages.dev), we may
 store cookies.
 Simply, cookies are small pieces of information in the form of a text file, containing a string of letters and numbers.
 This file is sent from the Website(s) to the user’s